federicoviceconti/card_stack_widget/example/README.md

-# 📦 card_stack_widget
+# CardStackWidget

 A vertical dismissible stack of cards for a Flutter application.
 The widget provided is **_CardStackWidget_**.
 You can customize the position and scale factor of the card list with the property *positionFactor* and *scaleFactor*.

-### 🚀 Supported properties
+### Supported properties

 **CardStackWidget**
 | Property | Type |